-This focused attention measurement will be conducted as part of another study's experiment.
+The focused attention measurement will be conducted as part of another study's experiment.
 The experiment is designed to study different variables on the perception and attention of participants, especially the ability to focus on a certain task while suppression the interference by distractors.
 Participants must detect the position of a target stimulus as they are shown either short-form or long-form media content, while also being distracted by abrupt onset stimuli.
 The target stimuli are shown in the last second of the video contents and participant will have to press a button according to the position of the target stimuli.
 The stimuli will be different geometrical shapes in grey and the shape of the target stimuli will be explained in the instructions.
 Some trails will have abrupt onset stimuli.
 Non-target shapes that appear a few milliseconds after the others.
 All separate conditions of the experiment will be treated as one condition by the present study.
 Regarding the limitations of the resource of a bachelor thesis, 60 participants will be collected through social media, personal contact, and as well as lab credits for the bachelor’s program in psychology.
 The targeted age range of participants will be between 18 to 25, bound by the necessities of the other experiments.
-The present study wouldn’t need to make this restriction on the age range, but it also won’t be expected to be a moderating factor (Kong et al., 2023).
+The present study would not need to make this restriction on the age range, but it also won’t be expected to be a moderating factor (Kong et al., 2023).
 For good measure the questionnaire will still control for age and gender as possible moderator variables.
 Since normality and homogeneity of variance are expected (Ophir, 2009), the differences between IMM and HMM/LMM will be computed through a one-sided t-test, as it is commonly used to test if two groups come from different populations, with IMM having higher scores than HMM and LMM in inhibitory control, respectively.
-To control for an inverse-U correlation, the significance of a quadratic regression model fitted to the data will be tested using R (4.3.1) (R Core Team, 2022).
-The test location will be Liebiggase 5, 1010 Vienna.
+To control for an inverse-U correlation, the significance of a quadratic regression model fitted to the data will be tested using R (Version 4.3.1; R Core Team, 2022).
+The test location will be Liebiggasse 5, 1010 Vienna.
 Participants will be handed a declaration of consent which includes aim of the research, general information, possible dangers of participation and the information of freedom to leave the experiment at any point during the testing without consequences.

 Limitations